idavidka/gedcom-parser/NEXT_STEPS.md

 ## Overview

-I've created the initial structure for the `@treeviz/gedcom-parser` package at `packages/gedcom-parser/`.
+I've created the initial structure for the `gedcom-parser` package at `packages/gedcom-parser/`.
 The package includes all core GEDCOM parsing files and basic configuration, but **cannot compile yet** due to dependencies on main app utilities.

 ## What I've Completed